 The regular Annual Update of the Supervising Committee is informal and advisory in nature.
 It is not an exam.
 First year graduate students should hold their meeting during Spring quarter.
 In later years, the student should consult with the chair of the committee to determine the best date for a meeting (probably Spring or early summer).
 However, the deadline for turning in the completed Annual Update form to the Staff Graduate Advisor is July 15.
-(Students are not required to submit this form during a year when they advance to candidacy or defend their PhD.)
 After establishing times and dates when the committee members are available, the student may contact the Staff Graduate Advisor for help in finding and booking an appropriate room.